 Shirley & The Pyramids - A sonic kaleidoscope of dream-pop and psychedelia, these fest veterans have been incredibly prolific and consistently excellent since their formation in 2015.
 For fans of Jesus & Mary Chain and Brian Jonestown Massacre alike.

-Show Me The Body - Makes the kind of punk that folds in on itself and then transforms into a new shape over and over.
+Show Me The Body - Chosen as one of Colin's top five, Show Me The Body makes the kind of punk that folds in on itself and then transforms into a new shape over and over.
 Buy last year's Dog Whistle LP if you like RATKING or UNIFORM or doom-tinged poems read over some tape hiss.

 Sigh - With softly sung lyrics and bold instrumentals, Sigh's indie bops sound like they should play as the credits to a movie roll, compelling listeners to sit with their emotions.
 Sometimes fast, sometimes slow, sometimes surf, sometimes pop, their latest release Images is the album you throw on as you drive into the sunset.